Hairtrigger-Bunnies/CLI-Bangazon/README.md

 1. To choose an Active Customer the user must first choose Option #2 from the menu.
 2. After option 2 is selected.
 The User will then choose an Active Customer.

+## 4. Add Products To Sell
+1. To add products to sell the user must first choose Option #2 to and choose a active customer.
+2. After option 2 is selected.
+The User will then be prompted to fill in the Product Information.
+3. The User will then enter:
+    1. Product Name.
+    2. Product Price.
+    3. Product Description.
+    4. Product Type.
+ 4. Then the Product to sell will be created.

 ## 7. Remove Customer Product
 1. To remove a product from the the database, the user must first select option #7.
 2. After option #7 is selected, the User will then be given a list of products related to the active customer that are not currently active on orders.